Your efforts to be well prepared for surgery can have a positive impact on your recovery and the overall experience.

-Get things in order – Run errands, clean your home and pay your bills before the procedure.
+Get things in order – Run errands, clean your home, stock up on the best movies for a sick day, and pay your bills before the procedure.
 After surgery you may need one to six weeks to recover.
 Having things in order beforehand will help you eliminate some of the stress post-operation.
 Stock your pantry and freezer with healthy foods and drinks so you don’t have to worry about shopping during your recovery.
 You can also order meals in advance.
 Companies like Spoonful of Comfort allow you to order chicken noodle soup packages and have them shipped directly to your home.
 Let them take the worry off your back.

 Research – Do a little research about the operation.
 Find out what others who have had the surgery and the professionals are saying.
 What are their recommendations for dealing with the recovery process?
 Those who are well informed are typically more satisfied.